larsonjj/grunt-dashboard/README.md

 ```

 #### Custom Options
 In this example, you can see that the `options.searchTerm` property is used to change what pattern to look for.
 This new pattern i.e. `[custom:data]` will be used to parse for JSON data from within an HTML file.
 So when the task below runs, it will create a `index.html` file within the `dashboard` directory built from all the scanned HTML files within the `html` directory.
+Notice the second set of `[custom]` comments: This will also build out an HTML partial file using the markup within the `[custom:html]` comments using the handlebars template specified with `options.htmlTemplate`.

 `html/index.html`:
 ```html